ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-1. In hypothesis testing when do we conclude the statistical significance of the result?
+Q. In hypothesis testing when do we conclude the statistical significance of the result?

 <details><summary><b>Answer</b></summary>